julianadvds/pyber_analysis/README.md

 The objective of the analysis was to transform the raw Pyber ride share data into graphs to gain meaningful insights for the leadership of Pyber.
 The analysis looked at three different types of cities - urban, suburban and rural.
 Various kpis were calculated such as number of drivers per city type, average fare per city type and summary statistics, among others.
 The analysis used python, pandas, matplotlib, NumPy and SciPy to arrange and analyze the data.

 ## Results
 When reviewing the ride share data analysis, we can see that there are differences between urban, suburban and rural city types.
-The summary of the below information can be found in this table: XXXXXXXX
+The summary of the below information can be found in this table: https://github.com/julianadvds/pyber_analysis/blob/main/analysis/Pyber%20Ride%20Share%20Summary%20by%20City%20Type.PNG

 ### Total Rides
 •Overall, rural has the smallest number of rides at 125, suburban second at 625 total rides and urban the most at 1,625 total ridse